selfrefactor/rambdax/README.md

 It returns the index of the first element of `list` equals to `valueToFind`.

 If there is no such element, it returns `-1`.

+> :boom: It uses `R.equals` for list of objects/arrays or native `indexOf` for any other case.

 ```javascript
 const list = [0, 1, 2, 3]